TurtleEngr/gitproj/test/dev-doc/README.md

 \*.md files.

-So if you see a pod file \*do not edit the corresponding html or md files\*--they will be generated with "make gen-dev-doc"
+So if you see a pod file \*do not edit the corresponding html or md files\*--are generated with "make gen-dev-doc".

 Most of the open items in the TODO.md should be moved to [issues](https://metacpan.org/pod/<https:#github.com-TurtleEngr-gitproj-issues)